MaksymPylypenko/Dota-2-script/README.md

 ```

 ### Quick directional move
+`an ingame directional move hotkey should be assigned in the config`
 This is similar to a quick attack / move, but for a directional move.
 * Pressing `XButton2` will force the hero to move in a straigt line without finding the shortest path.
 ``` Autoit